laget-se/react-gettext-parser/README.md

-  --trim-newlines        Trims extracted strings from new-lines             [boolean] --disable-line-numbers Disables line number ouput in .pot file            [boolean] --no-wrap              Does not break long strings into several lines     [boolean]
+  --trim-newlines        Trims extracted strings from new-lines             [boolean] --disable-line-numbers Disables line number ouput in .pot file            [boolean] --no-wrap              Does not break long strings into several lines     [boolean] --header               Sets a POT header value with the syntax "Some-Header:
+                         some value".
+You can specify more than one header.
+Add a -- after your --header argument(s).          [array]
 ```

 ### Using the API